 We do!
-In addition to French, every student in our Upper School studies Latin with the Dean of our Upper School John Lynch.
+In addition to French, every student in our Upper School studies Latin.
 This is a longstanding tradition at The Academy, and we feel that our adherence to it expresses our commitment to a well-rounded education for our students.
 Understanding the foundations of our language will hold our students in good stead whether they go on to study Classical literature or computer science.

 How much homework can my child expect to be assigned every night?